 Tips and Advice

-- Time: US Central Standard Time all year round.
+- TIMEZONE: US Central Standard Time all year round.

-- Given the importance of nature in Belizean life – particularly to its tourism industry --please bring only biodegradable or environmentally-friendly products (shampoo, toothpaste, etc.) when visiting here.
+- RESPECT THE BEAUTY: Given the importance of nature in Belizean life – particularly to its tourism industry --please bring only biodegradable or environmentally-friendly products (shampoo, toothpaste, etc.) when visiting here.

-- Water bottles as well as sunscreen with a high SPF are a ‘must’ when you travel around Belize.
+- STAY PROTECTED: Water bottles as well as sunscreen with a high SPF are a ‘must’ when you travel around Belize.

-- For US citizens considering a honeymoon in Belize, you can review what vaccinations and other health precautions are necessary before traveling to Belize.
-Go tohttp://wwwn.cdc.gov/travel/default.aspx for more information.
+- KEEP HEALTHY: For US citizens considering a honeymoon in Belize, you can review what vaccinations and other health precautions are necessary before traveling to Belize.
+Go to http://wwwn.cdc.gov/travel/default.aspx for more information.